-Journals: Once at the beginning of the quarter, and again at the close, you will be required to write a journal entry reflecting on your experience in the ECL InfantToddler Program.
+Journals: Once at the beginning of the quarter, and again at the close, you will be required to write a journal entry reflecting on your experience in the ECL Infant/Toddler Program.
 Prompts are provided in the template; please provide detailed responses to each.
-Template and rubric available on Canyas.
+Template and rubric available on Canvas.

 Field Notes: Field Notes are intended to sharpen your observation and reflective practice skills, as well as to prompt the application of research to practice.
 Each week, students will submit an observational anecdote along with reflections.
-It will contain three components:
+It will contain two components:

-- Observe: Objective record of a brief moment in time - Reflect: Interpretation and reflection of observation. - Plan: Connection to course themes/topic, readings, and future plans of action
+- Observe: Objective record of a brief moment in time - Reflect: Interpretation and reflection of observation using course topics and assigned readings